SpencerWBarnes/QA-Assignment/README.md

 GitHub <sub> <sup> suprise </sup> </sub> for source control
 Travis CI for automated unit testing
 Heroku and GitHub Pages for automated web deployment
+Coveralls for tests' code coverage
+Sider for static code analysis

 ## Tests
 If you wish to see a list of all tests assocciated with each function as well their result, go to the test doc in [Docs/Tests.md](/Docs/Tests.md)